FAQs

 What do I do if I want to retake the exam?

-You must complete the required 3 hours of learning modules in your ALEKS cohort and wait 24 hours after your last test before you can take another proctored attempt.
+You must wait 24 hours after your last test before you can take another proctored attempt.
+It is encourage to complete the required 3 hours of learning modules in your ALEKS cohort.

 Accuplacer